Chemical composition

 Features

 Nickel 201 is the low-carbon version of Nickel 200.
-Due to its low carbon content, Nickel 201 is not subject to embrittlement by intergranularly precipitated carbon or graphite when exposed to temperatures of 315 to 760℃ for prolonged periods, as long as carbonaceous materials are not in contact with it.
-Therefore, it serves as a substitute for Nickel 200 in applications above 315℃.
-However, it does suffer from intergranular embrittlement by sulfur compounds at temperatures above 315℃, and sodium peroxide can be used to convert these into sulfates to counteract their effects.
+Because of its low carbon content, Nickel 201 is not subject to embrittlement by intergranularly precipitated carbon or graphite when exposed to temperatures of 315 to 760℃ for prolonged time if carbonaceous materials are not in contact with it.
+Therefore, it is a substitute for Nickel 200.

 Applications